Kagin Commons, First Floor

 - If you are returning from Canada or Mexico, you are allowed to reenter the United States with an expired visa provided that 1) your absence did not exceed 30 days 2) you are not a citizen of Iraq, Iran, Syria, Libya, Sudan, North Korea and Cuba.

-- A valid I-20 with a signature of Aaron Colhapp, ISP Director, Nienke Wijnia, ISP Administrative Assistant, or Bruce Gawtry, ISP Immigration Specialist.
-If you leave for longer than 5 months and do not continue enrollment at Macalester (with a leave of absence), you must have a new I-20 issued in order to re-enter.
+- A valid I-20 with a signature of Aaron Colhapp, ISP Director, Luyen Phan, ISP Assistant Director, or Bruce Gawtry, ISP Immigration Specialist.
+If you leave for longer than 5 months and do not continue enrollment at Macalester (with a leave of absence), you must have a new I-20 issued in order to re-enter

 - Letter of good academic standing